 - Reusable sandwich bag or beeswax food wrap

-- Collapsible food containers for carrying condiments, sauces and spreads in small quantities
+- Small containers for carrying condiments, sauces and spreads in small quantities

 Alright, if you just want some practical suggestions and ideas of exactly what food to pack, then this section has all my best hiking food ideas.
 For breakfast right through to dinner, here’s what’s on my shopping list when I’m planning an overnight hike.

 It’s important to get your day off to a good start, especially when you’re going to be staggering up a big hill with a heavy pack.
 Your breakfast should be energy dense and filling.
 Some of the most popular breakfast meal ideas include:

 - Porridge: Especially quick cooking, cook with powdered milk or water.

 - Muesli or granola: Eat dry or with powered milk.